Jump to PGY1 rotations

 What sort of teaching experience is offered?

-All PGY1 residents complete a teaching certificate through the University of Colorado.
+All PGY1 residents can complete a teaching certificate through the University of Colorado if interested.
 Residents will also have the opportunity to precept students from a variety of different colleges of pharmacy if they are on rotation at the same time a student is scheduled.

 How are research projects and MUEs determined?